noahgibbs/madscience/README.md

 MySQL (or optional PostgreSQL)
 Optional-but-tested Redis, MemCacheD and other support

+## Which Tools Aren't Happening?

+To pick some popular ones:

+* Ansible, SaltStack
+* rbenv, chruby (on the guest VM)
+*

+These are all tools that require extensive changes to the guest VM.
+Since it's very difficult to keep a big constellation of tools tested, that messes up a lot of the point of this code.
+"Opinionated" is important.

+With that said, we do allow a few specific variations:

+* Postgres rather than MySQL
+* Adding simple cookbooks, including MemCacheD and Redis

+Additions are, in general, much more okay than substitutions.
+It's substitutions where you're most likely to see conflicts.

 ## Why Not Docker?

 Some day Docker will absolutely be the right tool for this.
 Right now, it